 Focus on your goals

 Try to remain focused on why you’ve started the gym.
 Don’t compare yourself to those around you.
 Set yourself small goals along the way to your ultimate end goal (if you have one), and remind yourself of this often.
 Having accountability can really help maintain a habit, so why not go to the gym with a friend?
 Also, making your intentions public is a great way to keep you going.
 I’m not talking about Instagram gym selfies, but simply telling your friends and family what you’re doing and why.
-This article is a must read if you struggle with goal setting or maintaining habits: How to set a goal and be successful: seven simple tips.
+This article is a must read if you struggle with goal setting or maintaining habits: Setting goals and sticking to them.

 Create some ‘little nudges’